CTE Innovation Summit

 Rates: ACTE Member: $99 / Non-member: $169

-Online registration accepts purchase orders and credit cards.
+Online registration accepts credit cards.
 Once you start the registration, if you do NOT complete the registration, then you must logout.
 Next, click the link above again and log back in so that you can start the registration again, otherwise you may get an error message.

 In order to register for conference, you must log in with your username and password.